7 AI Blogging Mistakes to Avoid (When Using AI Tools for Content Creation)

 ChatGPT came out in November of 2022 and changed a lot of things for creators, overnight.
-Andy and I started using AI tools in our content creation process straight out the gates.
-We’ve seen (and made) a lot of the biggest AI blogging mistakes, ourselves.
+Andy and I started using AI tools in our content creation process immediately.
+We’ve seen (and made) a lot of the biggest AI blogging mistakes, first-hand.

 We’ve also learned what works and what doesn’t.
 We’ve honed our own AI blogging process into a speedy workflow that uses the tools we’ve made inside RightBlogger, to create first drafts of long-form, SEO-optimized blog posts that rank & get traffic faster.
 We’ve built tools like the YouTube Video to Blog Post Generator that let’s us quickly repurpose videos into actionable written content for search engines.